ABOUT THE RAPID RESPONSE FACILITY

 If the RRF grant was not available, the habitats where thousands of water birds spend the winter would no longer be usable.

-Founded in 1903 Fauna & Flora International (FFI) protects threatened species and ecosystems worldwide, choosing solutions that are sustainable, based on sound science and take account of human needs.
+Founded in 1903 Fauna & Flora protects threatened species and ecosystems worldwide, choosing solutions that are sustainable, based on sound science and take account of human needs.
 Operating in more than 40 countries worldwide, FFI has a strong history of working in post-conflict areas including Cambodia, Liberia and South Sudan, as well as post-disaster situations such as in Indonesia following the 2004 tsunami.
-FFI acts as the RRF Secretariat.
+Fauna & Flora acts as the RRF Secretariat.

 UNESCO World Heritage Centre